 Mesabi

 These photographs are from an ongoing project exploring the communities of the Mesabi Iron Range.
 The project began when the American steel industry, an industry with a history of boom and bust cycles, suffered its worst collapse.
 There are few photographs of despair and defeat.
 I quickly discovered that the people of the Mesabi Range are resilient, good humored and generous.
-In short, life goes on.
+The Range is not a place left behind.
+It is not a melancholy place.
+It is not living in the past although past events have become the stuff of tradition.
+Those traditions are celebrated.
+The frivolity and hi-jinx of Independence Day parades derive from the days when all the towns were company towns and behavior was carefully monitored in accord with policies set by the bosses in the East.
+Work in the mines was seasonal.
+As a result hunting, fishing, gardening and food preservation were necessities.
+Now they are now recreational.

 Although I have pursued other subjects I return to this one and always find fresh possibilities.
 From the beginning the scrappy, industrial beauty of this area comprised of forests, lakes, and mines captured my attention.
 There is an equally engaging beauty in the vigor and directness of people of the Iron Range.